NamesTim/NamesTim/README.md

-# I'm Tim, I most;y practice and build web applications.
+# I'm Tim, I practice and build web applications.
-## I also practice minimalism.
+## I am something of a minimalist